MrBigoudi/Birdy/howto.md

 ### Init Databases
 <br>

-If you want to initiate the databases with some random stuff you can use the script in <em>birdy-server/scripts/initDB.js</em> ( only works once due to avoid redundancy in the database ).<br>
+If you want to initiate the databases with some random stuff you can use the script in <em>birdy-server/scripts/initDB.js</em> ( only works once to avoid redundancy in the database ).<br>
 If you then want to try the website there will be one user called <em>q</em> with the credentials :<br>
 emailAddress: <em>q@q.q</em><br>
 password: <em>q</em><br>